 I wrote this post about Susanna many years ago.
-I am reposting it today because it is her birthday today and because I would have just seen her had I been at the Anteprime Toscane.
-It’s been a year since we last saw each other but what’s a year among friends.
-We’ve been friends now for a long time now, 14 years and I have come to appreciate Susanna and her wines in so many ways.
+I am reposting it today because it i birthday yesterday and because I am writing about women all month long for Women’s History month.
+We’ve been friends now for a long time now, 16 years and I have come to appreciate Susanna and her wines in so many ways.
 Buon compleanno amica mia!
-Today is also the start to Women’s history month and I’ve decided I will write about women in wine everyday this month.

 This is an edited version of my original post:

-I have been tasting and drinking Susanna’s wines for about nine years now and think they are terrific.
+I have been tasting and drinking Susanna’s wines for many years now and think they are terrific.
 My favorite is her Vin Santo.
-I wanted to share a conversation that we had about Vino Nobile di Montepulciano.

 Wine has been made in Montepulciano for 2500 years starting with the Etruscan King Porsenna.
 Throughout the centuries it has been a favorite of illustrious men including two American statesmen, Thomas Jefferson and Vian Buren.